-Current students who plan to live on campus for the 2014-2015 academic year must go through the Housing Reapplication process by following the steps below.
+Current on-campus students who plan to live on campus for the 2016-2017 academic year must go through the Housing Reapplication process by following the steps below.

 Complete the online housing application:

 - Application is open January 11 - 31.